-- Run make or make install to build the libraries and install them. - 6.
+- 5. Run make or make install to build the libraries and install them. - 6.
 To generate doxygen documentation for the ZooKeeper API, run make doxygen-doc.
 All documentation will be placed in a new subfolder named docs.
 By default, this command only generates HTML.
-For information on other document formats, run ./configure --help
+For information on other document formats, run . / configure --help

-8.2.2.
-Using the C Client
+8.2.2 Building Your Own C Client